86Box/docs/usage/menubar.rst

 * **Enable Discord integration:** enable Discord Rich Presence.
 86Box shares the emulated machine's name, model and CPU with other Discord users.

+.. note:: Discord integration:

+          * requires the Discord desktop app, and will not work with the browser app;
-.. note:: Discord integration will not be available if the Discord desktop app is not running, if (on Windows hosts) the included ``discord_game_sdk.dll`` file is missing from the 86Box directory, or (on Linux hosts) non-x86_64 builds.
+          * will be unavailable on Windows hosts if the included ``discord_game_sdk.dll`` file is missing from the 86Box directory;
+          * only supports the ``x86_64`` host architecture on Linux builds, as Discord does not provide integration components for other architectures.

 * **Take screenshot:** take a screenshot of the emulated display.
 Screenshots are saved as .png images in the ``screenshots`` subdirectory found in the emulated machine's directory.
 * **Sound gain:** open the :ref:`sound gain control <usage/statusbar:|sound| Sound>`, which is also accessible through the status bar.